dynamsoft-docs/code-parser-docs-mobile/programming/ios/api-reference/parsed-result-item.md

 ### getFieldMappingStatus

 Gets the mapping status of a specified field from the parsed result.
+Certain fields in the parsed result, such as the residing province or state, are abbreviated (e.g. BC standing for British Columbia).
+The library takes such fields and maps them to their full form.
+If the mapping is successful, the `MappingStatus` will be `DSMappingStatusSucceeded`.
+To learn of the other options of `MappingStatus`, please refer to the link below.

 <div class="sample-code-prefix"></div>
 >- Objective-C